musty-codified/ProphiusLimitedAssessment/README.md

 ```

 ## Running the server locally ##
 To run this Spring Boot app you need to first build it.
-To build and package the Spring Boot app into a single executable Jar file with a Maven,
+To build and package the Spring Boot app into a single executable Jar file with Maven,
 You will need to run it from the project folder which contains the pom.xml file.
-Use the following commands:
+Using the following commands:

 ```
 maven clean compile